MicrosoftDocs/windows-dev-docs/hub/apps/get-started/start-here.md

 ms.collection: windows11
 ---

-# Get started with WinUI
+# Start developing Windows apps

-Welcome to developing apps with WinUI.
-This guide will walk you through the steps you need to get started.
+Welcome to Windows app development.
+This guide will take you through the steps needed to begin creating apps using the latest Windows development frameworks: the Windows App SDK and WinUI.
 It will also point you to resources that will help you learn more about Windows development.
+If you are already comfortable developing apps for Windows, but want to know more about the latest tools, please see [Develop Windows desktop apps](/windows/apps/develop/).

 ## 1. Install Visual Studio